For singers and other participants, here’s an outline of what we do, though it may evolve according to the needs of the day.

 If it is to be sung by several voices together – either in unison or harmony parts, both of which can be very effective – more preparation time is spent on getting that together.

-In Gregorian chant, they get around this by singing one beat or note value per syllable, with some longer syllables given a double beat from time to time.
+In Gregorian chant, this is facilitated by singing one beat or note value per syllable, with some longer syllables given a double beat from time to time.
 That can be a bit stiff, however, so in modern usage the cantor or director allows the natural rhythm and meaning of the text to suggest all aspects of the interpretation, running even to a theatrical or dramatic touch if this fits the context of the day.

 In our hymn book, by the way, multi-syllable words to be sung on one note are given a superscript bracket across the word (see example above).